wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 ## <a id="Step8"></a>Troubleshooting

-The following are errors or problems commonly encountered when using Git to publish to <!-- deleted by customization a web app in --><!-- keep by customization: begin --> an <!-- keep by customization: end --> Azure <!-- keep by customization: begin --> website <!-- keep by customization: end -->:
+The following are errors or problems commonly encountered when using Git to publish to a web site in Azure:

 ****

 **Symptom**: Unable to access '[siteURL]': Failed to connect to [scmAddress]

-**Cause**: This error can occur if the <!-- deleted by customization web app --><!-- keep by customization: begin --> website <!-- keep by customization: end --> is not up and running.
+**Cause**: This error can occur if the web site is not up and running.

-**Resolution**: Start the <!-- deleted by customization web app --><!-- keep by customization: begin --> website <!-- keep by customization: end --> in the Azure Management Portal.
-Git deployment will not work unless the <!-- deleted by customization web app --><!-- keep by customization: begin --> website <!-- keep by customization: end --> is running.
+**Resolution**: Start the web site in the Azure Management Portal.
+Git deployment will not work unless the web site is running.

 ****